Daniel Glickman Takes You Into the Mind of a Marketer

 Daniel Glickman: Because sometimes doing the spammy content does work (and let’s face it: it’s way easier).
 Ha.
 Again, a different model you can go with.
 And for different industries, it works in different ways.

-In industries where retention is very low, you could choose one of two options: revolutionize this industry, or you don’t care about retention, and you just care about the quick sale.
-Organizations like the latter are notorious for having the gym-membership model, where people sign an auto-renewable contract and, eventually, people stop going and forget about the reoccurring cost (at least for a while).
+In industries where retention is very low, you could choose one of two options: revolutionize this industry or you don’t care about retention and you just care about the quick sale.
+Organizations like the latter are notorious for having the gym-membership model.
+That’s where people sign an auto-renewable contract, and eventually, they stop going and forget about the reoccurring cost (at least for a while).

 If you’re going for a short-term relationship, those are typically very impulse-driven purchases where the purchases are like, “I should have known better.”

 The problem really happens when you mix and match – when you want that long-term relationship, but you’re also going for the quick bait.
 So the challenge is when companies can’t decide what they want – quick sales or a long-lasting relationship.
 And that indecisiveness creates a lot of conflict in their overall marketing efforts.

 A great example of a company looking to build that long-term relationship with its audience is a start-up named The Farmer’s Dog.
 They’re personalizing the experience of buying homemade dog food, making the buying process very personal for the customer.

 It’s a dog-first approach, where they ask the customer about the story of the dog, how old they are, etc., and the brand, in the process, develops a very personal relationship with the buyer.
 And they do this by creating different messaging and content for different buyers.
 This, in return, creates a kinship with the brand and associates them with truly caring about the dog’s health, putting a stigma in a dog owner’s head that if they truly care about their pet’s health, they’ll buy from The Farmer’s Dog.